acemonstertoys/bylaws/AMTBylaws.md

 SECTION 3.
 ADMISSION OF MEMBERS

-Applicants shall be admitted to membership on making application therefor in writing and upon^[[a]](#cmnt1)^ payment of the first annual dues, as specified in the following section of this bylaw, and after having been voted in by a quorum of members by simple majority at a regular meeting no less than 30 days after having made application.
+Applicants shall be admitted to membership on making application therefor in writing and upon^[[a]](#cmnt1)^ payment of the second monthly dues, as specified in the following section of this bylaw, and after having been voted in by a quorum of directors by simple majority at a regular board meeting no more than 45 days after having made application.

 SECTION 4.
 FEES, DUES, AND ASSESSMENTS